Quantum-Codes/otpverify/README.md

-improvements that could be done: hashing passwords using bcrypt and unique constraint on sessions
+improvements that could be done:
+- hashing passwords using bcrypt
+- unique constraint on sessions
+- adding try/except to catch timeouts on email sessions for long term use